 Our popular Slightly Foxed Paperbacks are perfect for slotting into a coat pocket or bag, and make charming presents.
 Delightful to look at, pocket-sized and elegantly produced on good cream paper, they give you a chance to acquire some of the original hardbacks you may have missed.

-Now is your chance to catch up with a set of all five of our available paperbacks.
+Now is your chance to catch up with a set of four of our available paperbacks.
 The set includes:

 Edward Ardizzone, The Young Ardizzone

 The creator of the ever-popular Little Tim and Lucy books begins his story in 1905 when he was 5 and his mother brought him and his two sisters home to England from Haiphong where his father was a telegraph engineer.
 Left in Suffolk in the care of their grandmother, the three grew up with a full complement of young bachelor uncles, great-aunts and eccentric family friends – a comfortable Edwardian world which is beautifully captured in Ardizzone’s deceptively simple prose and delicately humorous drawings.

 Priscilla Napier, A Late Beginner